Mathieu Bastareaud

 Bastareaud represented France at Under 19 and Under 20 levels before winning the first of his 54 caps in 2009.
-He won the 2010 Six Nations Tournament and took part in the 2015 World Cup with the France team.
+He won the 2010 Six Nations tournament and played in the 2015 World Cup with France.
 He retired from international rugby in 2019.

 Club career

 Bastareaud played for Creteil Rugby youth squads and then moved to Massy.
 He went through the junior academy there and played for the third division club RC Massy.
 He attracted national attention and after two seasons he moved to Stade Français.

 He was included in the 2009 Six Nations Championship squad.
 He impressed in the match against Wales, which France won 21–16, on 27 February 2009, which was also his Six Nations Championship debut.
 He later played against England and as a replacement against Italy in the same competition.
 Matthieu was involved in the 2010 Six Nations Championship and was a key figure for the French side.
 He scored two tries against Scotland at Murrayfield.
 He was rested for the majority of the game against Italy but was brought on for the last 15 minutes.

 In July 2011 Bastareaud was finally allowed to join Toulon.
 He had previously declared his wish to leave and with Stade Francais suffering major financial difficulties, (which saw them come close to being relegated) his wish was eventually granted.
 He signed a 3-year contract.
 In May 2013 he was named as man of the match as Toulon won the 2013 Heineken Cup Final by 16–15 against Clermont Auvergne.

 Despite the presence of French international captain Guilhem Guirado in Toulon, Bastareaud was selected as captain for the 2017/18 season, with South African team-mate Duane Vermeulen struggling with injury.
-After being caught swearing at opposition flanker Sebastian Negri in 2018, during a match against Benetton, Bastareaud was suspended for three weeks.
+After being caught swearing at Benetton flanker Sebastian Negri in 2018, Bastareaud was suspended for three weeks.

-It was announced in April 2019 that Bastareaud would leave Toulon after the 2018/19 season to join USA side Rugby United New York in Major League Rugby.
+It was announced in April 2019 that Bastareaud would leave Toulon after the 2018/19 season to join US side Rugby United New York in Major League Rugby.

-On 18 April 2020, Bastareaud returned to France to join Lyon back in the Top 14 on a two-year contract beginning in the 2020-21 season.
+On 18 April 2020, Bastareaud returned to France to join Lyon back in the Top 14 on a two-year contract beginning in the 2020–21 season.
 In 2022 he rejoined Toulon.